flofriday/better-tiss-calendar/README.md

 - Use shorthands instead of the long name (optional)
 - Correct address in the location field, not just the room
 - Floor information
-- Links to TISS and TUW-Maps on HTML enabled clients
+- Links to TUW-Maps (and TISS on HTML enabled clients)
 - Drop in replacement
 - Easy setup: no login, no account and no rage inducing captchas
 - Self-hosting friendly